avimehenwal/mydocs/content/lifestyle/innerengineering.md

 * Differencce b/w a fact and truth?
   * Fact is you are either man or a woman, truth is you are both
 * Christianity, born in Jerusalem, where language at that time was [Aramaic](https://en.wikipedia.org/wiki/Aramaic)
+  * crusified at the age of 32 saying they may not know what they are doing
   * They close everythign with Amen
 * Ancient india had master desciple traditions
   * Anything that was spiritual was never written down